A Line in the Sand (TV series)

 A Line in the Sand is a two-part British television mini-series, adapted by Gerald Seymour from his 1999 novel of the same name, that first broadcast on ITV on 7 June 2004.
 The series, directed by James Hawes, stars Ross Kemp as Frank Parry, a former MI6 spy who tries to escape his past by hiding out in a remote village on the Suffolk coast.
 The series was originally scheduled for broadcast in September 2001, but was later shelved until June 2004, due to a major plotline which involved Middle-Eastern terrorists, which was deemed to be too sensitive following the 9/11 terror attacks in the United States earlier that month.

 For some international broadcasts, the series was broadcast as one feature-length film.
 In the United States, the series aired two years prior to the UK premiere, airing on 18 June 2002.
 The series was released on DVD via ITV Studios on 15 January 2007.
 The series is notable for featuring a very early role for Danny Mac, before his casting as Dodger Savage in Hollyoaks.

 Plot

 In a remote village on the Suffolk coast, Frank Parry (Ross Kemp) waits for his past to catch up with him.
 A former spy for MI6, Perry was based in Iran watching their chemical and biological weapons programme, but he decides to go straight, giving up the names of his high-level Middle-Eastern contacts in exchange for immunity from the government.
 The information he brought back led to the deaths of many Iranian scientists and seriously undermined the progress of the weapons programme.
 When his old business partners catch wind of the situation, they want revenge.
 Now Iran has dispatched its most deadly assassin to complete the task.
-Code-named 'The Anvil', he will find Perry, unless Perry's protector's can reach him first.
+Code-named 'The Anvil', he will find Perry, unless Perry's protectors can reach him first.